cu-sense-lab/GNSSTools.jl/README.md

 ## Installing GNSSTools

-From terminal type `Julia` and the type `]` to enter the package manager.
+From terminal type `julia` and the type `]` to enter the package manager.
 Then copy/paste the following:

 ```julia
 add git@192.168.3.66:bilardis/GNSSTools.jl.git